 Training sessions attached to SPE conferences and workshops follow the cancellation policies stated on the event information page.
 Please check that page for specific cancellation information.

 SPE reserves the right to cancel or re-schedule courses at will.
 Notification of changes will be made as quickly as possible; please keep this in mind when arranging travel, as SPE is not responsible for any fees charged for cancelling or changing travel arrangements.

 We reserve the right to substitute course instructors as necessary.

-In addition to the consultancy, Carlsen researches and teaches industry courses on advanced PVT and phase behavior, EOS model development and gas based EOR.
-Carlsen holds a MSc degree in Petroleum Engineering from the Norwegian University of Science and Technology (NTNU) and was a Fulbright Scholar at Stanford University.
+Carlsen holds an MSc degree in Petroleum Engineering from the Norwegian University of Science and Technology and was a Fullbright Scholar at Stanford University.